-This paragraph states the procedure to be used when connecting the two or more cabinets in parallel to make a Multiple Cabinet System.
+When connecting the two or more cabinets in parallel to make a Multiple Cabinet System, follow the procedure as described below.

-Proceed with installation of each cabinet as single cabinet power sources.
-Place each cabinet next to each other.
+Install each cabinet as a single cabinet power source with each cabinet next to each other.
 No side clearance is necessary.
 Connect the input wiring to each cabinet.
 See figure 3.8.1 for a Multiple Cabinet System Outline.

-A paralleling cable PN (126088) is required between each cabinet of the paralleled system.
+Connect a paralleling cable PN (126088) between each cabinet of the paralleled system.
 Connect one cable from Cabinet #1-P2 to Cabinet #2-P1.
-Connect another cable from Cabinet #2-P2 to Cabinet #3-P1.
-Connect as many paralleling cables (up to eleven for a twelve cabinet system) as needed.
+Connect another cable from Cabinet #2-P2 to Cabinet #3-P1, etc. Connect as many paralleling cables (up to eleven for a twelve cabinet system) as needed.
 This paralleling cable contains all of the control signals necessary to operate the Multiple Cabinet System.

 All five output wires (Chassis, Neutral, Phase A, Phase B and Phase C) from each cabinet need to be paralleled.
-For three or more cabinets in parallel an Output Load Center is recommended.
-Each output wire from each Cabinet to the Output Load Center MUST BE THE SAME LENGTH AND AWG.
+Each individual output wire from each Cabinet to the output load connection MUST BE THE SAME LENGTH AND WIRE SIZE.
 Refer to figure 3.8.2 for Multiple Cabinet System Wiring.